-However, the remuneration regulation of INAPA's governing bodies (approved by the Remuneration Committee) does not allow such variable remuneration to exceed each year the amount equivalent to 10% of INAPA's net income for the year.
+Thus, under the terms of the remuneration regulations for INAPA's governing bodies currently in force, the annual variable remuneration of the members of the Executive Committee is not allowed to exceed in each year the amount equivalent to 10% of the net income for the year.

-INAPA's net income for the year ended December 31, 2018 (calculated according to the income statement of INAPA for the same period, which was subject to legal certification of accounts by the company's statutory auditor) amounted to approximately $\leqslant$ 3,575,000.00 negative, thus variable remuneration cannot be granted.
+INAPA's net income for the year ended December 31, 2019 (calculated according to the income statement of INAPA for the same period, which was subject to legal certification of accounts by the company's statutory auditor) amounted to approximately 4,143,000.00 € negative, thus variable remuneration cannot be granted.